2.6: The Brain

 Another prominent landmark, the longitudinal fissure, runs down the brain’s midline and separates the left and right cerebral hemispheres.
 The two cerebral hemispheres are connected to each other via the corpus callosum, a large white matter tract that passes information between hemispheres.
 The left and right hemispheres are structurally symmetrical and often have overlapping and redundant functions, but there is some lateralization of function, where some brain functions are processed more in one hemisphere than the other.
 For example, touch signals and motor commands for each side of the body are processed in the contralateral (opposite) side of the brain, and language for most people is processed more in the left hemisphere.

 Finally, smaller subregions of the cerebral cortex are associated with particular functions, a concept known as localization of function.
 In the early 1900s, a German neuroscientist named Korbinian Brodmann extensively studied the microscopic anatomy, or cytoarchitecture, of the cerebral cortex and divided the cortex into 52 separate regions based on the microscopic tissue structure.
 These “Brodmann areas” are still used today to describe anatomical regions within the cortex (Figure 13).
-Brodmann’s anatomical work aligns well with the particular functions within the cortex.
+Brodmann’s anatomical maps align well with the particular functions within the cortex.
 For example, Brodmann area 4 (as defined based on the microscopic tissue structure) aligns with the primary motor cortex that sends motor commands to the spinal cord.[1]

 Figure 13.
 Brodmann’s maps from 1909 that he built based on the cytoarchitecture or microscopic tissue structure and organization.
 Several important Brodmann areas are shown on the brain’s lateral surface (left) and the medial surface (right).